 Who can benefit from somatic therapy?

-- incorporated in a session with the intention to facilitate healing
+- incorporated in a session with the intention of facilitating healing and providing support

 - used only with the client’s informed consent